protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 6. See [Website Usage](#website-usage)

-Note: The CI|CD pipeline is not active when using the template within the Cardano Developer Studio repository.
+Note: The CI/CD pipeline is not active when using the template within the Cardano Developer Studio repository.

 ## Prerequisites